First of all, why this matters?

 As a result, the difference between Artificial Intelligence, Machine Learning, and Deep Learning can be very unclear and confusing.

-So, if you are a developer, soon you will see that customers will ask you to integrate some AI, ML or DL API into his app, and this is a very important step.
+So, if you are a developer, soon you will see that customers will ask you to integrate some AI, ML, or DL API into their app, and this is a very important step.
 In order to understand what customer really means, you should understand the differences between these terms.

 What Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) actually means and how they differ